EevgenK/memes-guider/README.md

-# memes-guide – Web Application for saving and changing Memes
+# Memes-Guide – Web Application for saving and changing Memes

 App allows to save and change memes you like.
 It works locally on your devise so you can use it safely.